Connecting to nature & slowliness with Muddy Faces

 Our activities are organised in categories so you can find what you need, or use our keyword search (scroll down the left hand menu) to follow your children's interests.

 The Outdoor Hub has a wealth of inspiring activities, events and information.
 Each section has been designed to encourage engagement in the outdoors, connection with nature and to help spark imaginative play and creativity.

 Health & wellbeing

-The heartiest section of our Outdoor Hub - diversity and inclusivity outdoors; videos, guides and articles on the benefits to wellbeing of spending time outside; focused sections on mental health, nature connection and practicalities of health, hygiene and comfort while you're outside.
+The heartiest section of our Outdoor Hub - with research & reports, videos, guides and articles on the benefits to wellbeing of spending time outside; plus focused sections on mental health, nature connection and practicalities of health, hygiene and comfort while you're outside.

-With an introduction from Coralie Hopwood of the John Muir Trust.
+With an introduction from Coralie Hopwood of the John Muir Trust (at time of writing).

-This information was developed during the 1st & 2nd UK lockdowns in 2020 and 2021 - with resources, activities and videos to help you benefit from spending time outdoors during the COVID-19 lockdown and gradual transition into the new normal.
+This information was developed during the 1st & 2nd UK lockdowns in 2020 and 2021 - with resources, activities and videos to help you benefit from spending time outdoors during the pandemic and gradual transition into the new normal.